apache/pulsar/site2/docs/admin-api-overview.md

 <!--REST API-->

-You can find documentation for the REST API exposed by Pulsar brokers in this reference {@inject: rest:document:/}.
+You can find details for the REST API exposed by Pulsar brokers in this {@inject: rest:document:/}.

 <!--Java-->

-To use the Java admin API, instantiate a {@inject: javadoc:PulsarAdmin:/admin/org/apache/pulsar/client/admin/PulsarAdmin} object, specifying a URL for a Pulsar broker and a {@inject: javadoc:PulsarAdminBuilder:/admin/org/apache/pulsar/client/admin/PulsarAdminBuilder}.
-Here's a minimal example using `localhost`:
+To use the Java admin API, instantiate a {@inject: javadoc:PulsarAdmin:/admin/org/apache/pulsar/client/admin/PulsarAdmin} object, and specify a URL for a Pulsar broker and a {@inject: javadoc:PulsarAdminBuilder:/admin/org/apache/pulsar/client/admin/PulsarAdminBuilder}.
+The following is a minimal example using `localhost`:

 ```java
 String url = "http://localhost:8080";